LeCAD-PEG/SOLPS-GUI/doc/source/howto/submit.rst

 environment with all libraries paths on different sites needs to be encapsulated.

-The following SOLPS-ITER environments are available as of December 2015:
+The following SOLPS-ITER environments are available as of January 2016:

- * ASIPP, CCFE,  default, ENEA, FZJ, GA, IFERC, IN-DA, IPP, IPR, ITER, ITM, JET, KEIO, KSTAR, LEUVEN, ORNL, PPPL, SWIP, UNKNOWN WM
+ * ASIPP, CCFE,  default, ENEA, FZJ, GA, IFERC, IN-DA, IPP, IPR, ITER, IPPITM, IPR, TM, JET, KEIO, KSTAR, LEUVEN, MEPHI, ORNL, PPPL, SWIP, UNKNOWN, WM.

 Different **job submission** methods (:abbr:`LSF (Load Sharing Facility)`, :abbr:`SGE (Son of Grid Engine)`, PBS, TORQUE, ...), are available depending on the cluster where the code is being run.

 Scripts that ease submission are site dependent:
+ * ippitmsubmit
  * itersubmit
  * itmsubmit
  * jetsubmit